 Veronica also works for the Bishops’ Conference of England and Wales within the Department of Evangelisation & Catechesis and also for the Celebrating Family: Blessed, Broken, Living Love initiative.
 A short term temporary contract enabled her to contribute to the production of the Home is a Holy Place resource.

 Advisor for Adult Faith Formation

 Maureen began working for the department even before its formal launch in 1982.
 She trained and worked as a secretary and then as a co-ordinator of volunteers for the International Voluntary Service and became a member of Sefton’s Community Health Council.
 After completing her Open University course in community work with people with disabilities, she became secretary of the Archdiocesan Marriage and Family Life Committee.
 In February 1982 the Pastoral Formation Department was launched and Maureen became part of the team that was soon offering catechetical courses such as: ‘The Basic Course in Adult Christian Education’, ‘Servants of the Kingdom’, and courses of preparation for Baptism, First Communion, Confirmation, Marriage and Reconciliation.
 Maureen has been involved in many collaborative projects at local and national levels and co-authored the ‘Moments That Matter’ series for parents of primary school children and the ‘Celebrate Together’ resource for First Holy Communion.
-One of Maureen’s biggest challenges came in 1997 when she was responsible for coordinating the formation of over 1400 new Special Ministers of Holy Communion when the archdiocese introduced Holy Communion under both kinds at Mass.
-Maureen has also took courses in Bereavement Counselling at the Alder Centre and helped introduce the Rainbows programme for children who have suffered family breakdown or loss.
-She is now a Registered Director for the Rainbows programme.
+One of Maureen’s biggest challenges came in 1987 when she was responsible for coordinating the formation of over 1400 new Special Ministers of Holy Communion when the archdiocese introduced Holy Communion under both kinds at Mass.
+Maureen has also taken courses in Bereavement Counselling at the Alder Centre and helped introduce the Rainbows programme for children who have suffered family breakdown or loss.
+She is a Registered Director for the Rainbows programme.